Tom-Sloan/WorldSystem/frame_processor/docs/implementation.md

 - Dell 24" Monitor (539.5mm × 323.5mm) with 92% confidence
 - Logitech Keyboard (430mm × 137mm) with 78% confidence

-The weighted average considers both API confidence and YOLO detection confidence to determine the most reliable scale factor.
+The weighted average considers both API confidence and segmentation quality to determine the most reliable scale factor.

 ### 4. **Integration with Mesh Service**
 The calculated scale is published to the `scene_scaling_exchange` with: